asyncapi/website/pages/blog/2023-summary.md

 ### NPM

-Numbers don't lie, and yes, these are the total downloads of the top AsyncAPI packages hosted in the Node Package Manager.
+Numbers don't lie; and yes, these are the total downloads of the top AsyncAPI packages hosted in the Node Package Manager.
 We can also see the adoption of AsyncAPI spec downloads increased from 5M to 17M since 2022.

 <Figure
   src="/img/posts/2023-summary/NPM-packages.webp"
 />

-So, if you are worried about the project slowing down anytime soon, we are still growing strong.
+If you are worried about the project slowing down anytime soon, we are still growing strong.

 ## Community Achievements